New US coronavirus case may be 1st from unknown origin

 The virus can cause fever, coughing, wheezing and pneumonia.
 Health officials think it spreads mainly from droplets when an infected person coughs or sneezes, similar to how the flu spreads.

-Officials are advising people to take steps to avoid infection with coronavirus or other respiratory infections like a cold or the flu, including washing hands with soap and water and avoiding close contact with people who are sick.
+Officials are advising people to take steps to avoid infection with coronavirus or other respiratory infections like colds or the flu, including washing hands with soap and water and avoiding close contact with people who are sick.

+Associated Press writer Bob Jablon in Los Angeles contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.